 10 Best Places to Visit in February in India

-Come February and we can feel a hint of spring in the air.
-It means it’s time to leave the cozy blanket at home and put on your traveling shoes.
+Come February, and we can feel a hint of spring in the air.
+It means it’s time to leave the cosy blanket at home and put on your travelling shoes.
 This is one of the best months to explore the beauty of India and cross places off your bucket list.

 2. Ayodhya